Surajit

 couple with, and extract energy from, external sources.
 Other

 common techniques use turbine or rotor blade based structures.
-For

-small scale energy extraction processes, piezoelectric materials
+For small scale energy extraction processes, piezoelectric

-bandwidth limitations.
+also have significant bandwidth limitations.

 [0005] There is a need for a broadband device for conversion of